ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 {:#what-is-ibm-cloud-vpn}
 {:faq}

 {{site.data.keyword.cloud}} VPN access is designed to allow users to remotely manage all servers securely over the {{site.data.keyword.cloud_notm}} private network.
 A VPN connection from your location to the private network allows for out-of-band management and server rescue through an encrypted VPN tunnel.
+VPN tunnels can be created to any IBM Cloud data center or PoP providing geographic redundancy.

 With VPN access, you can:

 * Establish a VPN connection to the private network by using SSL or IPsec
 * Access your server through its private 10.x.x.x IP address by using SSH or RDP
 * Connect to your server’s IPMI IP address for server management or rescue needs.

+## What if I cannot connect to the SSL or IPsec VPN endpoint of my choice?
+Geographic redundancy exists to allow access into your private network from anywhere in the world you choose to connect from.
+If one location does not connect, try using a different data center.

 ## Does the SSL VPN also perform IPsec or other VPN protocols?
 {:#does-ssl-vpn-perform-pptp-ipsed-vpn-protocols}